 The district covers a large rural area, some 979km² (378 square miles) right in the middle of England.
-Over 127,000 people live in the district, the largest town being Stratford-upon-Avon with 30,000 residents.
+Over 130,000 people live in the district, the largest town being Stratford-upon-Avon with over 30,000 residents.
 More detailed statistics can be found on the council's Insight pages.

 The council's policies that determine how it delivers its services to the communities of south Warwickshire are decided by 36 councillors, each of whom is elected every four years.